Skip to main content

 • Premium pricing in urban neighborhoods

-• Smaller established inventory
+• Smaller established inventory of single-family homes

 • No income tax factored into purchasing decisions